 Hot Lunch Ideas

-I love using a thermos to increase the options I have when it’s time to pack lunch for day care and school, and these ideas are all super easy and super kid-friendly.
+I love using a kids lunch containers to increase the options I have when it’s time to pack lunch for day care and school, and these ideas are all super easy and super kid-friendly.
 Though the very best part just might be that none of them are very hard or time-consuming!

-I hope these hot lunch ideas—which can be packed and sent to day care, preschool, or elementary school as easy school lunches.
+I hope these hot lunch ideas—which can be packed and sent to daycare as an easy toddler lunch idea, preschool, or as a kindergarten lunch as easy school lunches.
 Or, they can even adjusted for your own lunch or packed at home to give you some much-needed inspiration whenever you find yourself in a lunch rut.
 There are easy lunch recipes that you can make ahead in single or big batches or in the moment for maximum flexibility.

 Your toddler won’t eat?
 Help is here!